Pierce Brosnan: Being Bond

-During his tenure on the James Bond films, Brosnan also took part in James Bond video games.
+During his tenure in the James Bond films, Brosnan also took part in the James Bond video games.
 In 2002, Brosnan's likeness was used as the face of Bond in the James Bond video game 007: Nightfire (voiced by Maxwell Caulfield).
 In 2004, Brosnan starred in the Bond game James Bond 007: Everything or Nothing, contracting for his likeness to be used as well as doing the voice-work for the character.
 He starred along with Jamie Lee Curtis and Geoffrey Rush in The Tailor of Panama in 2001, and lent his voice to The Simpsons episode "Treehouse of Horror XII" as a machine.